 Stage 2: Thereafter, each faculty nominates 1-2 candidates to the Graduate Campus.
 The nomination documents should include a supporting statement of the Dean of the respective faculty.

-Based on the application documents, the jury will invite the selected nominees to briefly present their projects in March 2017.
+Based on the application documents, the jury will invite the selected nominees to briefly present their projects in February/March 2019.
 Afterwards the jury will decide on the award winners who will be awarded at the Annual Event of the Graduate Campus.

 Explanations for the criteria